 The goal of the International Scouting Committee is to help Heart of America Scouts participate in these events.
 World Jamborees, national jamborees in many countries, camp staff exchanges, troop and Venturer high adventure trips, Citizenship in the World MB, Jamboree on the Internet, Kandersteg, and many more programs offer a gateway to International Scouting opportunities.
 This committee will provide information, contacts, program guidance and assistance, and resources to help both units and individuals interested in an International Scouting experience.

-HOAC plans for five International Camp Staff Members in 2014
+HOAC plans for four International Camp Staff Members in 2014

 In 2014, our camps will continue to have international camp staff members on staff!
 This continues to be a highlight of the summer camp programs at Bartle and Naish and we're excited about the opportunity to continue this tradition at our camps.
 Along with having these young people on our staff, we need host families to help with providing them housing when they first arrive and before they depart.
 Hosting an international staff person can be a great experience for the whole family and we encourage you to find out more about this opportunity.

 - Bayarbat, Mongolia.
 Working at Bartle Scout Reservation

 - Bjarni, Iceland.
 Working at Naish Scout Reservation

 - Rhys, England.
 Working at Bartle Scout Reservation